kzwatkins/campgrounds/README.md

+# Fullstack Demo - Yelp Campgrounds!
-# Visit the deployed version at <a href="https://campgrounds-kzw.herokuapp.com">Yelp Campgrounds!</a>
+See the deployed demo at <a href="https://campgrounds-kzw.herokuapp.com" target="_blank">Yelp Campgrounds!</a>